-CTS 115 Info Sys Business Concept 3 0 0 3
+CTS 115 Info Sys Business Concept 3 0 0 3 Prerequisites: None Corequisites: None

 The course introduces the role of IT in managing business processes and the need for business process and IT alignment.
 Emphasis is placed on industry need for understanding business challenges and developing/managing information systems to contribute to the decision making process based on these challenges.
 Upon completion, students should be able to demonstrate knowledge of the ëhybrid business manager' and the potential offered by new technology and systems.
-This course has been approved to satisfy the Comprehensive Articulation Agreement for transferability as a premajor and/or elective course requirement
+This course has been approved to satisfy the Comprehensive Articulation Agreement for transferability as a premajor and/ or elective course requirement

-CTS 120 Hardware/Software Support 2 3 0 3
+CTS 120 Hardware/Software Support 2 3 0 3 Prerequisites: CIS 110 or CIS 111 Corequisites: None

 This course covers the basic hardware of a personal computer, including installation, operations and interactions with software.
-Topics include component identification, memory-system, peripheral installation and configuration, preventive maintenance, hardware diagnostics/repair, installation and optimization of system software, commercial programs, system configuration, and device-drivers.
+Topics include component identification, memorysystem, peripheral installation and configuration, preventive maintenance, hardware diagnostics/repair, installation and optimization of system software, commercial programs, system configuration, and device-drivers.
 Upon completion, students should be able to select appropriate computer equipment and software, upgrade/maintain existing equipment and software, and troubleshoot/repair non-functioning personal computers.

-CTS 130 Spreadsheet 2 2 0 3 Prerequisites: CIS 110 or CIS 111 or OST 137
+CTS 130 Spro eadsheet 2 2 0 3

+Prerequisites: CIS 110 or CIS 111 or OST 13 37

+Corequisites: None